Book an Italian vacation with us! Europe's top destination for train tickets 🏆

 How much is the train ticket from Paris to Rome?

-How fast can trains travel from Paris to Rome?
+Are there high-speed trains from Paris to Rome?

 DepartsArrivesTrainDuration